 The en-suite had plenty of towels for two people (I've stayed in plenty of hotels were it's a bit of a fight for the big towel) and lovely smelling toiletries.
 The basin was a large size which was great, as there's nothing worse than feeling like you're trying to get ready in the morning or for bed over a tiny hand basin and splashing water everywhere.
 The soft grey blue en-suite is a lovely visual contrast against the rest of the hotel room's warm, natural colour palette and has a minimalist spa-like feel to it.

-Interior design cons of our Micro Studio
+Interior design cons of our stay in a Locke Hotel Micro Studio

-For example, the bedroom/sleeping area.
+For example, the bedroom or sleeping area.
 The bed was wedged between a wall and a bespoke curved corner sofa, which meant there was no space to get to any of the sides of the bed.
 Instead you had to shuffle awkwardly along a narrow patch of floor and wall to the front of the bed, and then essentially jump onto it in order to get into it or use the sofa.
 The sofa was comfy, finished in a lovely velvet, and handy to watch the TV on the opposite wall, but in all honesty the bedroom area would have been better without it if it meant you could then walk around the bed instead of throwing yourself onto it.

 So, would I recommend staying at Buckle Street Studios by Locke?

 Despite some of the interior design cons to the Micro Studio, my overnight stay was comfortable and relaxing.
-I really enjoyed my first experience of a Locke hotel and brand as a whole, enough to want to stay in another one!
+I really enjoyed my first experience of a Locke hotel and the brand as a whole - enough to want to stay in another one!
 I've got my eye on Turing Locke in Cambridge which looks like a very interesting hotel interior to visit, or maybe Locke at Broken Wharf for another London weekend stay.

 If you want to find out more about my services and how we can work together on your commercial project check out my hospitality interior design service and one-to-one consulting sessions.